 This booklet will help you to decide if a clinical trial is right for you.

+This is currently out of stock.
+Check back soon to order a copy.
 This booklet describes a number of diagnostic and monitoring tests and what to expect.

 This booklet provides questions to ask your healthcare team and lists common side effects and their management.